des-cei/des-cei.github.io/_artico3/publications/index.md

 toc_sticky: true
 ---

+## Cite ARTICo³

 Please, use the following reference if you use ARTICo³ in your scientific paper or if you want to cite it:

 **Rodríguez, A.; Valverde, J.; Portilla, J.; Otero, A.; Riesgo, T.; de la Torre, E. FPGA-Based High-Performance Embedded Systems for Adaptive Edge Computing in Cyber-Physical Systems: The ARTICo³ Framework.
 Sensors 2018, 18, 1877.**

 ```
 @Article{rodriguez18_artico3,
-    AUTHOR = {Rodr\'iguez, Alfonso and Valverde, Juan and Portilla, Jorge and Otero, Andr\'es and Riesgo, Teresa and De la Torre, Eduardo},
+    AUTHOR = {Rodr\'iguez, Alfonso and Valverde, Juan and Portilla, Jorge and Otero, Andr\'es and Riesgo, Teresa and de la Torre, Eduardo},
     TITLE = {% raw %}{{FPGA-Based High-Performance Embedded Systems for Adaptive Edge Computing in Cyber-Physical Systems: The ARTICo\textsuperscript{3} Framework}},{% endraw %}
     JOURNAL = {Sensors},
     VOLUME = {18},